 Symptoms of hypoglycemia include:

 What to do in case you use too much Ozempic

 Call your doctor right away if you think you’ve used too much Ozempic.
-You can also call 800-222-1222 to reach the American Association of Poison Control Centers, or use its online resource.
+You can also call 800-222-1222 to reach America’s Poison Centers, or use its online resource.
 However, if you have severe symptoms, call 911 (or your local emergency number) immediately or go to the nearest emergency room.

-To maintain a normal blood sugar range, try to follow your prescribed dosing schedule.
+To maintain a typical blood sugar range, try to follow your prescribed dosing schedule.

-If you miss an Ozempic dose and less than 5 days have passed from your last dose, take the missed dose.
+If you miss an Ozempic dose and fewer than 5 days have passed since your last dose, take the missed dose.
 But if more than 5 days have gone by from your last dose, skip the missed dose.

 Do not take two doses at once.
 You could have hypoglycemia (a severe drop in blood sugar levels) that lasts a long time.
 This is because Ozempic is a long-acting drug that stays in your body for a week.

-It’s important to check your blood sugar levels regularly to maintain normal levels.
+It’s important to check your blood sugar levels regularly to maintain safe levels.